Visit TalkTalk

 ADSL

 This stands for Asymmetric Digital Subscriber Line.
-This is the technology that has been developed for enabling broadband connections using existing telephone networks.
+This is now an older technology that was developed for enabling broadband connections using existing telephone networks.

 ADSL Filter